 We welcome the New Year in the tradition of our people.

 May the sound of the shofar begin a year of peace and freedom for all people.

 Today, we come together as a community to consider the world as it is, and the better world we hope to build together.
 In this past year the deep divisions in our country have escalated to new and frightening levels.
-The recent Supreme Court decisions, the war in Ukraine, climate change, high inflation, and the horrific gun violence occurring in the US on a daily basis challenge us to ask: What are the actions we can take to mitigate the fears and grief within and around us?
+The growth of white supremacist rhetoric and actions, and indications that more and more people in the US subscribe to them, is especially frightening.
+The recent Supreme Court decisions, wars in Ukraine, Sudan, and Yemen, climate change, continued COVID, and the horrific gun violence occurring in the US on a daily basis challenge us to ask: What are the actions we can take to mitigate the fears and grief within and around us?
 How can we make the world a better place?

-We vow to keep fighting the unjust system designed to serve white people, those with money, and those with power, and designed to sacrifice Black people and other people of color, immigrants, women, trans people, nonbinary people, and working class and poor people.
+We vow to keep fighting the unjust system designed to serve white people, those with money, and those with power, and designed to sacrifice Black people and other people of color, immigrants, women, LGBTQI, working class, and poor people.
 Today, as we adjust to new realities, we will continue the struggles against white supremacy and antisemitism.
 Our liberation is bound together, for as Martin Luther King, Jr. said, "injustice anywhere is a threat to justice everywhere."